joedicastro/ban-drupal-spammers/README.md

 The page that it's redirected to the attackers is so simple that it takes between 33 and 39 bytes.
 It is something like:

     Sorry, 127.0.0.1 has been baned.

-where 127.0.0.1 will be replaced by the spammer IP
+Where 127.0.0.1 will be replaced by the spammer IP

 To block these spammers, using the option that incorporates Drupal by default to block IPs in the site, only instead of using the built form, they are inserted